anuj-rishu/Telegram-Bot-For-SRM-Academia/readme.md

 ## 📜 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the CC BY-NC-ND 4.0 License.

 ## 📝 Contributing